French Roulette

 The En Prison Rule

-En Prison, on the other hand, literally means “in prison” when translated from French.
-This rule is applicable predominantly in land-based casinos in Monaco and rarely can be found in online French roulette variations rather rarely.
+En Prison, on the other hand, literally means ‘in prison’ in French.
+This rule is applied predominantly in land-based casinos in Monaco and can only rarely be found in online French roulette variations.

-Player wagers £5 on Passe bet and £5 on Black bet.
-The ball landed on 0.
-When La Partage is applied they will collect £5.
-When The En Prison is applied their wager is “imprisoned” for the next spin of the wheel.
+Player wagers £5 on a Passe bet and £5 on a Black bet.
+The ball lands on 0.
+When La Partage is applied, they collect £5.
+When En Prison is applied, their wager is ‘imprisoned’ for the next spin of the wheel.

 House Advantage in French Roulette